 Now cover all the floors and carpets in the home with heavy gauge plastic sheeting or Ram board, overlapping junctions and taping together.
 Lay a lighter level of plastic sheeting such as painters plastic over the heavier plastic below which may be removed gently and not disperse any contaminants that come out from the air treatments, after the plastic is lightly sprayed with a light film of water and then gently removed and placed in heavy bags for proper disposal.
-15. The remediator will cover all furniture and items in the home including windows, etc. with a painter's grade plastic sheeting and seal with painters' tape.

-16. Have the ductwork in the home cleaned by a professional firm that follows the protocols of the National Association of Duct Cleaners.
-Alternately, plastic duct liners can be installed by an HVAC company.

-17. Remove the furnace filter in homes that have a forced air HVAC system during the fogging process.
+- 15. The remediator will cover all furniture and items in the home including windows, etc with a painter's grade plastic sheeting and seal with painters tape. - 16.
+Have the ductwork in the home cleaned by a professional firm that follows the protocols of the National Association of Duct Cleaners.
+Optionally, have the ducts lined with plastic (RJODO). - 17.
+Remove the furnace filter in homes that have a forced air HVAC system during the fogging process.